 With casinos and betting shops becoming the norm, it was time for the gambling industry to evolve once again.
 This time, on the world wide web.
-In 1994 Antigua and Barbuda passed the Free Trade and Processing Act which allowed licenses to be given to organisations applying to create online casinos.
+In 1994 Antigua and Barbuda passed the Free Trade and Processing Act which allowed licenses to be given to organisations applying to create online casino sites.

 This meant that a whole new world was now opening up for traditional gambling businesses.
 But, before they could operate, they needed safe, secure software that would allow the games to work online.

 This software was developed by Microgaming, which has since gone on to become one of the largest casino and slot developer in the world.
 They partnered with a security software company called Cryptologic and the first online casino was launched.